The Aztecs, People of the Sun

 Today the Aztec civilization is considered one of the most remarkable in human history.
 Many archaeological digs and different museums celebrate their exceptional contribution to world heritage.
 Mexico City, the country’s capital and largest metropolis, was built atop the ruins of the superb city of Tenochtitlan.
 Today it is home to some 22 million people.
 The Aztec language, Nahuatl, is still spoken by about 1.6 million Nahuas.
 Today’s Mexicans also carry the memory of the Aztecs in their name.
 When their god Huitzilopochtli guided the Aztecs to the site where they would found Tenochtitlan, he called his people Mexicas.
 Even today, a divine eagle perched on a cactus devouring a serpent – the sign that the god had sent to the high priest of the Aztecs to tell them where to found their city – adorns the Mexican flag and banknotes.
 And one can still travel by boat along the canals built by the Aztecs, in Xochimilco and other districts of Mexico City.

-The Aztecs, People of the Sun is an exhibition produced by Pointe-à-Callière in collaboration with The National Council for Culture and Arts – National Institute of Anthropology and History of Mexico.
-Pointe-à-Callière thanks the following partners and sponsors: the Secretariat of Foreign Affairs (Mexico), the Mexican Agency for International Development Cooperation, the Department of International Relations and La Francophonie (Québec), the Department of Culture and Communications (Québec), the Québec Government Office in Mexico City, the Consulate General of Mexico in Montreal, Aeroméxico, the STM, the InterContinental Montréal Hotel, Tourisme Montréal, the Mexican Government Tourism Office in Montréal, and La Presse.
+The Aztecs, People of the Sun was produced by Pointe-à-Callière in collaboration with the Mexican National Council for Culture and the Arts — the National Institute of Anthropology and History.
+Pointe-à-Callière wishes to thank the following partners and sponsors: the Mexican Secretariat of Foreign Affairs, Mexican Agency for International Development Cooperation, Quebec Ministère des Relations internationales et de la Francophonie and Ministère de la Culture et des Communications, Délégation générale du Québec à Mexico, Consulate General of Mexico in Montréal, Aeroméxico, Société de transport de Montréal, InterContinental Montréal hotel, Tourisme Montréal, Mexico Tourism Promotion Board in Montréal and La Presse.